County Fair Plans Looking More Like 2019

 The Cass County Fair was similar to Audubon’s last year with limited attendance and changes in time and ways livestock shows were held.
 And, like Audubon County, organizers are in the middle of making plans for a fair from the pre-COVID-19 days.
 Cass County’s fair will be held from July 28 to Aug.
 3.

-“Our plan right now going forward is we’re going to have fair as it normally is,” said Fair President Curtis Bierbaum.
+“Our plan right now going forward is, we’re going to have the fair as it normally is,” said Fair President Curtis Bierbaum.

 Bierbaum said organizers are working with the same groups they did last year to see if live streaming events can be done, and they will continue to have hand sanitizing stations around the fair.